Solving B2C Marketing Problems With Technology

 Make New Friends, But Keep The Old

-So, now that we diagnosed the problem areas.
+So, we diagnosed the problem areas.
 Now we can start looking at some possible options:

 - Segmentation: A.I., micro-segmentation and process automation tools